SAP-samples/teched2023-AD266/exercises/ex5/README.md

    2. Once the build finishes successfully, run `cf push` to deploy the application to your BTP Trial account.
    3. The url of the deployed application will be displayed in your terminal under `routes` section.

-- [ ] Once the application is deployed successfully, you can test the application by navigating to the <your-application-url> in your browser.
+- [ ] 🔨 **Once the application is deployed successfully, you can test the application by navigating to the <your-application-url> in your browser.**
    You should see a screen like this:
    ![img.png](images/05_05.png)